Foreign visitors to Japan plummeted 75% in first half of 2020 due to coronavirus pandemic

 The number of foreign nationals who entered Japan between January and June totaled 4.09 million, down 75.1 percent from the same period last year, according to agency data.
 The figure is in sharp contrast to the trend in recent years where Japan has been seeing a steady increase in the number of foreign travelers ahead of the planned Tokyo Games.

-Visitors with short-term tourist visas accounted for 3.35 million, down 77.2 percent compared with the same period last year.
+Visitors with short-term tourist visas numbered 3.35 million, down 77.2 percent compared with the same period last year.
 From April, the number of short-term travelers — in particular from China, where the coronavirus is believed to have originated — dropped by around 99 percent.

 Japan implemented strict border control measures in early April.
 Until September, nearly all foreign travelers from countries severely hit by the pandemic were denied entry in principle under its travel ban, which now covers 159 countries and regions.